Chattanooga Heroin Detox

 Heroin addiction does not just develop overnight.
 In fact, it usually takes some time for an individual to begin experiencing the many negative side effects of heroin addiction.
 Ranging from outward behaviors to physical distress, an individual can easily find him or herself quickly spiraling out of control the longer heroin abuse occurs.
 He or she may start noticing that the relationships he or she has with loved ones become more strained, his or her life revolves around heroin, and the features of his or her personality prior to using are nowhere to be found.
 Heroin addiction is not something anyone chooses, nor does anyone intentionally seek out heroin to purposefully develop an addiction.
 Instead, the majority of heroin addicts feel trapped in their addiction.
 They do not want to continue to use but cannot help it, and when they try to stop, they cannot do it on their own, because withdrawal symptoms develop and they are notoriously hard to manage.

-If you or someone you know struggle with Heroin addiction, contact our Heroin Detox Center In Stuart today and learn how we can help you begin your treatment of the disease of addiction.
+If you or someone you know struggle with Heroin addiction, contact our Heroin Detox Center In Chattanooga today and learn how we can help you begin your treatment of the disease of addiction.

 What is Heroin Withdrawal?

 It might seem simple – if someone wants to stop using heroin, then he or she should just stop using it.
 However, stopping heroin use after an addiction has developed can be extremely challenging.
 The symptoms that develop can range from slightly uncomfortable to excruciating, and they can continue for a week (and sometimes for months or years depending on the individual).
 And, when the symptoms become too much to bear, many of those who are addicted to heroin begin using again to alleviate their symptoms.
 As this cycle continues, the lives of those addicted to heroin are at risk, as going back and forth from abusing heroin and then stopping can lead to an untimely and tragic overdose.